michieal/VoxelFrontiers/README.md

 Contributing
 -------
-At the current moment, the only contributions needed are people to test it on various systems.
+At the current moment, we happily accept contributions, and they are needed.
+We also need people to test the engine on various systems.
 Please use the Issue Tracker to report the outcomes, so that if needed, we can look into it.
 Please see [CONTRIBUTING.md](CONTRIBUTING.md) for more information.